 Available en Español

-You want to help someone you care about if they have PTSD.
+You want to help someone you care about if they have posttraumatic stress disorder (PTSD).
 But PTSD symptoms can make people less happy or "on edge."
 They may have a hard time at work or at school.
 And they may pull away from you, even if you are family or a close friend.
 This section includes information to help you support a family member or friend with PTSD.
-There is also information about how you can help someone during PTSD treatment.
+There is also information about how you can help someone during specific PTSD treatments.

 Helping a Loved One